JeremyWurbs/dosaku/README.md

 ```

 Which will print out a notably longer list.
 [Gradio](https://www.gradio.app/) is a library for quickly building machine
 learning applications.
-It provides a ChatInterface which we wrap in Dosaku as its own task "GradioChat".
+It provides a ChatInterface which we wrap in Dosaku as its own "GradioChat" task.
 We can examine
 this task with:

 ```python